mayhuifu/CS234-Reinforcement-Learning-Winter-2019/notes/MarkovDecisionProcess.md

 Ras = E [Rt+1 | St = s, At = a

 Bellman Equation:
-Value of the current state = immeidiate reward + the value of the next state
+Value of the current state = immeidiate reward + disacount factor * the value of the next state

 v(s) = E [Gt| St = s]